globeandmail/chart-tool/tutorials/customizing.md

 # Customizing your Chart Tool

 The `/custom` folder contains a series of files that allow you to customize your Chart Tool as you find appropriate.
+If you want to add to the core Chart Tool library's functionality, change the styling of charts or tweak your Meteor configuration, this is where you'll do it.

 ----------